chrisrobingeorge-ai/alberta_ballet_title_scoring_app.py/Alberta_Ballet_Technical_Report.md

 # 9. Artefacts & Reproducibility
 ## 9.1 Model Files and Outputs
 The Title Scoring App generates a comprehensive set of artefacts that capture both the trained model and all diagnostic information necessary for validation and interpretation.
-The primary model file, saved as outputs/models/model_xgb_remount_postcovid.joblib, contains the serialised XGBoost regressor including all learned tree structures, leaf weights, and model parameters.
+The primary model file, saved as outputs/models/model_xgb_remount_postcovid.joblib (historical naming preserved for compatibility), contains the serialised Ridge regression model including learned weights, intercept, and regularisation parameters.
+As of December 2024, this file contains a Ridge model with α=5.0 rather than XGBoost, though the filename remains unchanged.
 The joblib serialisation format provides efficient compression and fast loading, making it suitable for production deployment where model loading time affects user experience.
 Accompanying the model file, outputs/models/model_metadata.json stores essential metadata in human-readable JSON format.
 This metadata file includes the complete list of feature names in the exact order expected by the model, ensuring that scoring inputs align correctly with trained expectations.
 It documents all preprocessing transformations applied during training, such as standardisation parameters for numerical features and encoding mappings for categorical features.
 The training timestamp and data version identifier allow tracking which historical records informed the model.
 SHAP values computed during training reside in results/shap/shap_values.parquet, stored in Apache Parquet format for efficient columnar storage and fast filtered queries.
 Each row in this file corresponds to a production in the training or validation sets, whilst columns represent features.
 The values themselves are SHAP attributions, showing how each feature contributed to the prediction for that specific production.
 The Parquet format's built-in compression significantly reduces storage requirements compared to plain CSV whilst maintaining fast access through libraries like pandas or pyarrow.
 ## 9.2 Feature Inventories and Configuration Files